artdecocode/catchment/README.md

 ## Errors Handling

-Whenever an error is encountered during reading a readable stream, either piped into the _Catchment_ via the `rs` option, or passed as an argument to the `collect` method, it will result in a rejected promise.
+Whenever an error is encountered during reading a readable stream, either piped into a _Catchment_ via the `rs` option, or passed as an argument to the `collect` method, it will result in a rejected promise.

-In the error has a stack, it will be modified to clean it from internal Node.js lines, such as `_module`.
+If the error has a stack, it will be modified to clean it from internal Node.js lines, such as `_module`.

 ```js
 import { Readable } from 'stream'